[Current as of October 21, 2017 (check back for ongoing updates)]

 On February 12, 2016, Delegates Alfred Carr, Jr. and Kevin Hornberger introduced legislation (HB 1440) to ban noncompetes for low income workers.
 Specifically, noncompetes would be banned for employees earning $15 per hour or $31,200 annually.
 In addition, like some bills, the proposal includes a provision purporting to require application of Maryland law, regardless of what other state’s law that might apply.
 The bill did not pass.

-The bill passed the House by an 86-49 vote and is pending in the Senate.
+The bill passed the House by an 86-49 vote.

 Massachusetts [Trade Secrets and Noncompetes]